Add documents to index: Mastering Case‑Sensitive Searches in Java with GroupDocs

 options.setUseCaseSensitiveSearch(true);

-Perform a case-sensitive text query:
+Step 3: Execute a case‑sensitive text query

 String query = "Advantages";